AquaticInformatics/aquarius-field-data-framework/docs/Readme.md

 If you would like to see more examples of field data plug-ins, please visit our [**Examples Repository**](https://github.com/AquaticInformatics/Examples/tree/master/TimeSeries/PublicApis/FieldDataPlugins) on GitHub.

+## Change log

+### AQTS 2018.1

+- Changed the framework guide from PDF to Markdown
+- Added support for Level Surveys

+### AQTS 2017.4

+- First supported release of the plugin framework
+- The PDF of the 2017.4 framework guide can be found [here.](https://github.com/AquaticInformatics/aquarius-field-data-framework/blob/v17.4.3/docs/AQUARIUSDeveloperGuideFieldDataPluginFramework.pdf)

 # Overview

 Figure 1 illustrates how the Field Data Plug-In Framework fits into the overall architecture of AQUARIUS Time-Series.